Laura J. Morask, Principal

-I am a criminal defense attorney in private practice with twenty five years experience as a prosecutor.
+I am a criminal defense attorney in private practice with twenty five years of experience as a prosecutor.
 I have handled approximately 160 jury trials for serious felonies including gang-related crimes; many of my trials emphasized forensic evidence and analysis, including DNA evidence, drug analysis, and ballistics.
 My work has also involved extensive motion practice and appellate work.
 My current practice is focused on trial litigation in the areas of criminal law, including DUI trials as well as summary suspension hearings, and representation of police officers and other professionals before administrative boards.
 I am passionate about winning your case and available to lend trial experience to other attorneys.
 In my new law practice I have dedicated myself to providing a personalized and dedicated approach to whatever your legal problem or need may be.
 As a twice-elected trustee of a township encompassing five communities, I also have experience in dealing with local governmental entities and can represent clients before a variety of administrative boards.

 April 2012-present: Private Practice Attorney at Law Offices of Laura J. Morask